rvoh-emccaleb/portkey-mcp-server/README.md

 ### Docker

-The easiest way to get started is with the pre-built Docker image:
+The easiest way to get started is with the pre-built Docker image from Docker Hub:

 ```shell
 # Run the container with the latest image (PORTKEY_API_KEY is required)